-Urban city farming is increasingly seen as an essential part of sustainable living in the city.
-As a family living in Central London passionate about green space, we have visited and reviewed ALL of London’s 16 city farms.
-We hope our reviews will inspire you to get your wellies on and discover some of London’s hidden farming gems!
+We’re an animal-loving family living in Central London that made it a challenge to visit London’s 16 city farms!
+We hope our reviews will inspire you to get your wellies on and discover some of London’s hidden farming gems.

 Most of London’s city farms are admission-free community farms dependent on volunteers and funding from the local boroughs as well as private donations.
 Independently of our rankings, we encourage Londoners to join and support their local farm to help improve them even further.
 There is no question of the real value in any of the farms on our list, offering children the chance to experience farm life and engage with animals from an early age.
 The best farm is often the one closest to you!